I Don't Like

 "I Don't Like" is the debut single by American rapper Chief Keef featuring fellow American rapper Lil Reese.
 Produced by Young Chop, it was released on March 6, 2012.
 The song was later remixed for the G.O.O.D.
 Music compilation album Cruel Summer.

 "I Don't Like" was originally released on Chief Keef's third mixtape Back from the Dead on March 6, 2012.
-The song became available on iTunes on July 24, 2012 when Back from the Dead was officially released to digital platforms.

-The music video was directed by DGainz, and was uploaded on his official YouTube channel on March 11, 2012.
+The song became available on iTunes on July 24, 2012, when Back from the Dead was officially released to digital platforms.
+The music video was directed by DGainz, and was uploaded to his official YouTube channel on March 11, 2012.

 "I Don't Like" entered and peaked at number 73 on the US Billboard Hot 100.
 Elsewhere in the US, "I Don't Like" peaked at number 20 on the Hot R&B/Hip-Hop Songs and number 15 on the Rap Songs chart.
 Complex named the song #7 on their list of the best 50 songs of 2012.
 In 2019, Pitchfork named "I Don't Like" the 13th best song of the 2010s.